DELUXEB0MB/DELUXEB0MB/README.md

-Being nice on Pony town would be considered as a flex || Tahnks to anyone who doodled in my straw page!!! :3 i love looking at them!
+Tahnks to anyone who doodled in my straw page!!! :3 i love looking at them!

 1st Rentry is pony town info.
 2nd is just the main one about me! bahaiaiaiaiia